-- target is the ActorRef to which the tunnel shall reliably deliver messages, B in the above illustration. - retryAfter is the timeout for receiving ACK messages from the remote end-point; once it fires, all outstanding message sends will be retried.
+- target is the ActorPath to the actor to which the tunnel shall reliably deliver messages, B in the above illustration. - retryAfter is the timeout for receiving ACK messages from the remote end-point; once it fires, all outstanding message sends will be retried. - reconnectAfter is an optional interval between connection attempts.
+It is also used as the interval between receiving a Terminated for the tunnel and attempting to reconnect to the target actor. - maxConnectAttempts is an optional maximum number of attempts to connect to the target while in the Connecting state.